younghhk/STT461/HW2.md

 **Due: Wednesday, 2/7/2018, in class**.

 **Note:**  Students are required to submit their homework as both PDF file and hardcopy by the due date of the assignment.
 Please turn in code separately and electronically.
-All electronic submissions should be made via D2L Dropbox and should follow the following naming convention: last name, assignment number, proper extension.
-So, for example, if John Smith is turning in Homework 2, he would name the file Smith2.pdf.
-The associated code would be Smith2.Rmd.
-If you wish to break up your code into separate files, you may submit them as Smith1a.Rmd, Smith2b.Rmd, and so on.
+All electronic submissions should be made via D2L Dropbox and should follow the following naming convention: last name, first name, assignment number, proper extension.
+So, for example, if John Smith is turning in Homework 2, he would name the file Smith_John2.pdf.
+The associated code would be Smith_John2.Rmd.
+If you wish to break up your code into separate files, you may submit them as Smith_John2a.Rmd, Smith_John2b.Rmd, and so on.
 No credit will be given for late work under any circumstances.
 Homework in the wrong format will not be given credit.

 **Problem 1:  Inverse CDF method for random number generation**